kire9613/KTH_master_thesis/TEAM2_README.md

 ## Run System in Reality

-To run the system in reality, you have to modify the launch file /svea_starter/src/svea_core/launch/floor2.launch in the car.
+To run the system in reality, you have to modify the [launch file] (../master2/svea_starter/src/svea_core/launch/floor2.launch) in the car.
 Set is_sim to False and comment line 16 (the one related to map_server).
 Add the following lines to your launch file:

 ```bash
 <!--open serial connection for controlling SVEA-->